ZoneMinder/zoneminder/README.txt

 debug  so  this  will cause any and all debug messages  to  be generated.
-Binaries work slightly differently and  while  you can  edit  the  call  to zmDbgInit that is  present  in  every binary's  `main' function to update the initial value  of  the debug level, there are easier ways.
+Binaries work slightly differently and  while  you can  edit  the  call  to zmDbgInit that is  present  in  every binary's  'main' function to update the initial value  of  the debug level, there are easier ways.

 The simplest way of collecting debug output is to click on the